Cabinet Office: History

 In modern times the Cabinet Office often takes on responsibility for areas of policy which are the priority of the Government of the time.
 The units that administer these areas migrate in and out of the Cabinet Office as government priorities (and governments) change.

 Ministers and civil servants

+Leaders of the Commons and Lords

-The Cabinet Office Ministers are as follows:
+Leaders of the Houses of Commons and Lords, supported by the Cabinet Office, are as follows:

+Civil servants

-The Cabinet Office senior civil servants are as follows:
+The Cabinet Office's most senior civil servants are as follows, as of February 2025: